furusystems/shaderblox/NOTES.md

 	Later: Should we override new to pass constants as the argument?

-shader base variables should be prepended with _ to prevent conflicts with glsl variables
+[DONE]shader base variables should be prepended with _ to prevent conflicts with glsl variables

-we should be able to get rid of buildOverrides

 pragma extracting could do with a do-over, it probably shouldn't be handling the work of including the source